 Based on the 17th-century Elizabethan architecture in England, this style resembles an English country cottage.
 It’s easily identified by its characteristic half-timbering, a decorative treatment that exposes structural elements.
 The style was one of the more popular early 20th-century styles in Louisville in neighborhoods like Upper Clifton, Cherokee, and Seneca Gardens.

 The Old Louisville neighborhood near downtown Louisville and the University of Louisville is a registered historic district with the bragging rights of having the country's largest collection of restored Victorian mansions.
 You’ll find more than 40 city blocks of Victorian-era homes in various styles, including Beaux Arts, Chateauesque, Italianate, Neoclassical, and Queen Anne.
+If you'd like to spend the night in one of these historic homes try the Louisville Bourbon Inn, DuPont Mansion Bed & Breakfast, or the Central Park Bed & Breakfast.

 The Humana Building (headquarters of the Humana Corp. and one of the city’s largest employers), a skyscraper built in 1985 and designed by Michael Graves, serves as one of the earliest examples of post-Modernism architecture.
 Each side of the building is designed slightly differently, up to a sloping pyramid style for the upper few floors.
 It is also known for its exterior construction of flat pink granite.
 The north façade’s loggia was designed to replicate the older architecture styles in the area to blend in with the original Main Street storefronts.
 The open-air front portion of the loggia is known for its fountain.